Embracing Our Inner Cyborg

-The emerging market for smartphone peripherals is set to explode
+The emerging market for smartphone peripherals is

 It recently occurred to me that I was pulling my iPhone out of my pocket several times an hour to check information.
 Over the past few months I‘ve become very self-conscious about the addictive nature of information and the OCD-like mannerisms that follow, and this constant checking-in is only one of several habit-changers I’ve noticed that accompany smartphones.

 Information is like a drug that we naturally crave.
 Whether it’s the rumor mills of the past where gossip flew from one person to the next or today’s smartphones, we all have an insatiable need-to-know.

 While many feel we need to curb the excessive nature of this addiction, I tend to fall into the other camp, wanting to improve the flow of data to the point where it is far more pervasive, yet at the same time, seamless and invisible.